May 25, 2010: Apple opens an investigation into a string of suicides at Foxconn, its Chinese manufacturing partner.

 That’s what happened with the Foxconn suicides.
 In reality, Apple was far from the only tech company to make its products in China.
 However, its high level of visibility — and the fact that it successfully marketed itself as the freedom-fighting rebel motivated by making the world a better place — meant that Cupertino became synonymous with the grim news.

-This wasn’t helped by the report that one worker committed suicide after losing a prototype fourth-generation iPhone and subsequently being bullied by Foxconn security officers.
+A report that one worker committed suicide after losing a prototype fourth-generation iPhone and subsequently enduring bullying by Foxconn security officers did not help

 Steve Jobs responds to Foxconn suicides

 Jobs was undisputedly brilliant when it came to selling products.
 But his brusque nature made his comments about the Foxconn situation come across badly.
 He defended Foxconn shortly after the suicide news broke, calling its factories “pretty nice” and “not a sweatshop” environment.
-The line that came over worst, however, was his comment that, “We’re all over this.”
+The line that failed the hardest, however, was his comment that, “We’re all over this.”
 It struck many people as uncaring.

 Apple CEO Tim Cook, meanwhile, has been the opposite of Jobs in a lot of ways.
 While not a product visionary, Cook has been far more outspoken about making Apple a “force for good” in the world.
 He doesn’t possess Jobs’ rough edges.
 Cook’s demeanor helps Apple navigate tricky terrain like working conditions in its supply chain.